FredDude2004/jukebox/README.md

 When you are done with the program, just send a KeyBoardInterrupt with ^C

 ## Using Jukebox
-On whatever device that you want to host the server follow the [Installation](#installation) instructions
+After following the [Installation](#installation) instructions on whatever device that you want to host the server you can start using the Jukebox.

 ### Admin Dashboard
 The first thing you should do after running the server for the first time is register the admin user.
 Visit the site by clicking on the link that is printed on the terminal and enter "admin" as the username and click register.